y1r/mcp/README.md

 - mcp_mpi_bcast_direct_pipeline.cpp
 Use `MPI_Bcast` to broadcast with `O_DIRECT` pipelined writing.

+- mcp.py
+Use `MPI_Bcast` to broadcast then use tarfile module to extract tar on-the-fly.
+Since pipelining is not implemented yet, use mcat with tar command.

 ```
 mpicxx mcp_mpi_bcast_direct_pipeline.cpp -o mcp
 mpiexec -N 1 ./mcp ${from} ${dst}